microsoft/api-guidelines/graph/deltas.md

 You need to implement a query response to the `/microsoft.graph.delta` (also aliased `/delta`) requests that the Aggregator Gateway Service (AGS, the service immediately behind graph.microsoft.com) will forward to your workload's API.

 > The delta query endpoint should match the following pattern to avoid requiring code changes for request transformation in the AGS: `/{version}/entity/delta`.
 > The delta query endpoint should authorize on the same permissions required to enumerate the entity type.

 The [OData ASP.NET](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.OData/) and [OData ASP.NET core](https://www.nuget.org/packages/Microsoft.AspNetCore.OData) provide base controllers, serialization wrappers and more that help you generate the delta query response as shown [in the public documentation](https://docs.microsoft.com/en-us/odata/webapi/deltafeed_support).

 ### Update routing information

-If your delta query implemention does not live on the same service (FQDN) as your entity's API, you need to update the endpoint routing configuration to account for it.
-For more information, see [Gradual Config Rollout ACIS Operations](https://msazure.visualstudio.com/One/_wiki/wikis/Microsoft%20Graph%20Partners/40069/Gradual-Config-Rollout-ACIS-Operations).
+If your delta query implementation does not live on the same service (FQDN) as your entity's API, you need to update the endpoint routing configuration to account for it.
+For more information, see [Gradual Configuration Rollout ACIS Operations](../../../Rollout/Publish-config/Gradual-config-rollout-ACIS-operations)/Gradual-config-rollout-ACIS-operations).

-You also need to update your workload configuration to indicate your support the delta sync protocol eg:
+You also need to update your workload configuration to indicate your support the delta sync protocol e.g.:

 ```xml
 <ServiceProperties>